 The Kentucky Preschool Program (KPP) was launched in 1990, in response to the Kentucky Education Reform Act.
-The program is available to 4-year-olds from low-income families, as well as 3- and 4-year-olds with disabilities.
-In the 2016-2017 school year1, 19,435 eligible children were enrolled in KPP.
-The state has made an effort to enroll children with identified special needs, as evident in more than 50 percent of KPP children having an identified disability.
+The program is available to 4-year-olds from low-income families as well as 3- and 4-year-olds with disabilities.
+In the 2016-2017 school year, 19,435 eligible children were enrolled in KPP.
+Of this number, almost 10,000 3- and 4-year-olds were identified as having special needs and over 9,000 4-year-olds had family incomes below 160% of the federal poverty line.

 In 2016-2017, KPP had state expenditures of \$91.6 million, in addition to \$56.4 million from federal sources and \$9 million from non-required local sources.
 KPP is administered by the Kentucky Department of Education (KDE), Office of Teaching and Learning, Division of Program Standards, School Readiness Branch.
 Funds are distributed to school districts through a funding formula.
 Each of Kentucky's 173 school districts offered KPP services in 2016-2017.
-School districts may subcontract with private child care centers, Head Start programs, and special education providers to offer preschool services; however, that is not currently occurring.
+School districts may subcontract with private child care centers, Head Start programs, and special education providers to offer preschool services.